 Next, you’ll learn the steps involved if you do try to reopen a closed bank account.

 How Do You Reopen a Closed Bank Account?

 If you’ve closed your account (rather than a bank doing so), you can typically submit a request to reopen your account.
 This can be done online, over the phone, or by visiting a branch in person, with the exact process varying depending on the specific financial institution.

-Another option you have in this situation is to simply open a bank account that’s new, whether at your previous financial institution or at another one of your choice.
+Another option you have in this situation is to simply open a new bank account, whether at your previous financial institution or at another one of your choice.
 When choosing your account, it’s worth exploring the different types of savings accounts you might consider.

-On the other hand, if your account was closed by the bank, whether or not you can reopen it largely depends on the reason for the closure as well as your bank’s policies.
+On the other hand, if your bank account gets closed by a bank, whether or not you can reopen it largely depends on the reason for the closure as well as your bank’s policies.

 In general, the first step in reinstating a troubled account is to talk to your financial institution about why your account was frozen, put into dormant status, or closed.
 Ask what you need to do to address the issues.
 You can also review your account agreement.
 If you believe that a bank wrongfully closed your account, you can file a written complaint .

-Here’s guidance on how to reopen closed bank accounts in three scenarios.
+Here’s guidance on how to reopen a closed bank account in three scenarios.

 Reopening a Dormant/Inactive Account